 Includes ratings for outpatient and inpatient care and services, including HCAHPS assessments.

-Includes innovations involving Cleveland Clinic's surgeons, physicians and cardiologists.
+Includes innovations involving Cleveland Clinic's Heart and Vascular Institute's surgeons and cardiologists.

 Heart & Vascular Institute Resources - a representative sample of resources available from the Miller Family Heart & Vascular Institute.